Deborah Berke on the way to First Christian Church with Yale students – February 2012

 - Albright, Harrison

-Architect Harrison Albright designed the original Senior Center, located on the White River in downtown Columbus.
+Architect Harrison Albright designed the original Senior Center, which was located on the White River in downtown Columbus.
 Built in 1901, the structure’s original use was as a power plant, so it is sited near the White and Driftwood rivers.
 Renovated in 1976 with James Paris as the architect, the building is listed on the National Register of Historic Places.
+The site has been renovated again to become Upland Brewing Columbus.

 - Barnes, Edward Larrabee